stacks-network/docs/_core/smart/tutorial-counter.md

 ?
 Project name: (clarity-counter)
 ```

 Finally, the project dependencies are installed and your project is ready for development.
-Because you already completed the Hello World tutorial, the project structure is familiar to you.
+Because you already completed the [Hello World tutorial](tutorial.html), the project structure is familiar to you.
 The main difference is that we have additional tests for a new counter smart contract.

 ## Step 2: Running tests

-Smart contracts are often developed in a test-driven approach to ensure code quality but also to speed up the development cycle by removing the need to push every change to the Blockchain before executing it.
+mart contracts are often developed in a test-driven approach.
+This not only improves code quality, but also removes the need to push every iteration to the blockchain before executing it.
 We will do the same in this project.
 Now, let's run the tests and review the results:

 Still in the project root directory, run the following command: